Brynmawr Experiment: Subsistence Production Societies

 Initially, suitable land could not be found close to Brynmawr so the SPS was set up in the "Eastern Valley", defined as the area between Cwmavon, Cwmbran, Brynmawr and Llandegvath.

 The Old Brewery at Cwmavon was bought and became the main centre of activities.
 This included a bakery, butchers, factory for making clothes a canteen and the stores where members could buy goods.
+Hirschfeld-Mack's 1936 drawing of the brewery and the valley is held in the University of Melbourne art collection.

 Court Perrott dairy farm at Llandegveth was taken on and by 1937 had 100 Ayrshire cattle, pigs and sheep.

 Land at Pontymoile was used to build glasshouses to grow vegetables and fruit trees were planted at Llwyn-y-llan farm, Trevethin.

 At Beili Glas behind the old Brewery in Cwmavon pigs were kept and a small quarry opened for stone.

 In Griffithstown five fields were used for poultry, pigs and vegetables and in Pontnewydd there were bee-hives and a wood-working shop.

 Buildings were refurbished and new houses were built.

 At the peak in 1937 there were 400 men in the society, about 9% of the unemployed men registered at the Blaenavon and Pontpool labour exchange at the time.
 It was decided to expand to form a second SPS with the purchase of two farms nearer Brynmawr and the opening of a coal level.